 Ruling striking down mandated prayer in public school spurred hostility

 Decisions such as Engel v.
 Vitale (1962), in which the Court struck down a law mandating that a public school day should begin with the reading of a “non-sectarian” prayer in class, were — and remain — controversial.
 Many people viewed these decisions as “taking God out of the schools,” hostility to religion, the cause of the undermining of school discipline, or the loss of morality in society.

 Following Engel and other cases such as Abington School District v.
 Schempp (1963), many school districts sought to reinstate prayer or some type of religious education into public schools.
 Such was the case in Alabama.

-Alabama modifies law to allow moment of silence that could be used for prayer
+Alabama mandated moment of silence that could be used for prayer

 The moment of silence in Alabama schools could be used for prayer, silent meditation, or whatever the students preferred.
 For some, this moment of silence lacked the coerciveness of a read prayer requiring active participation.
 Supporters argued that during this meditation minute, no one would know if a student was praying or doing something else.
 Despite this claim, a divided Supreme Court struck down the minute of silence.